TimMangan/App-Info/docs/Windows/Solidworks/DraftSight/InstallConfigure.md

-# Installation and Configuration Notes for DraftSite
+# Installation and Configuration Notes for DraftSight

 By default the app will install into the user programs folder by default.